Useful Notes: Japanese Sibling Terminology

 - At the end of The Wolverine, Yukio refers to Mariko as "Onee-chan."

 Live Action TV

-Little Busters!: Rin shows her lack of respect for (and, in turn, her closeness to) her older brother by always referring to him simply with his first name, just as for all of the other childhood friends.
-At one point Kyousuke tries to persuade her to call him by a title, and while she adamantly refuses to call him 'oniisan' or 'oniichan', she without fuss calls him 'aniki' for a little while.
+- Little Busters!: Rin shows her lack of respect for (and, in turn, her closeness to) her older brother by always referring to him simply with his first name, just as for all of the other childhood friends, though she does sometimes call him 'idiot aniki'.
+At one point Kyousuke tries to persuade her to call him by a title, and while she rejects his suggestions of 'onii-sama' or 'onii-chan', she's fine with 'anija' though it doesn't stick.